Breastfeeding and Baby Friendly Hospitals

 Have a Written Breastfeeding Policy.

 The first step of the Initiative is multifaceted.
-Facilities must have a written policy regarding breastfeeding practices and this policy must be frequently communicated to both staff and patients; it should be well-integrated into the culture of the facility.
+Facilities must have a written policy regarding breastfeeding practices, which must be frequently communicated to both staff and patients and must be well-integrated into the facility’s culture.
 Specifically, it is recommended that 80% of staff identify at least 2 components of the Initiative upon random questioning (2).

-The details of the policy should be evidence-based and align with current WHO and UNICEF recommendations, as well as support their goals.
+The policy details should be evidence-based, align with current WHO and UNICEF recommendations, and support their goals.
 The policy must comply with the International Code of Marketing of Breast-Milk Substitutes (which will be discussed in more depth later on).

 Finally, the policy must outline how data will be collected to track the progress of the program and how adjustments to implementation will be made accordingly.
 WHO specifically requires that facilities track rates of breastfeeding initiation and the exclusivity of breastfeeding during the hospital stay (2).

-Train Staff in Skills Needed to Effectively Implement the Policy.
+Train Staff in Skills Needed to Implement the Policy Effectively.

-The goals of the facility’s policy can only be accomplished if the staff on the frontlines of patient care are well-trained, knowledgeable, and effective educators and supporters of breastfeeding.
+The facility’s policy goals can only be accomplished if the staff on the frontlines of patient care are well-trained, knowledgeable, and effective educators and supporters of breastfeeding.

 Discuss the Benefits of Breastfeeding with Pregnant Women and Their Family Members.

 This counseling should be tailored to each patient and family and any unique circumstances they may have.
-Ideally, the first infant feeding discussion would be during the first trimester so that there is still plenty of time to answer questions or revisit the topic as desired by the mother.
+Ideally, the first infant feeding discussion would be during the first trimester so that there is still plenty of time to answer questions or revisit the topic as the mother desires.
 One-on-one discussion, written information or pamphlets, and the option for classes or support groups should be included (2).

-Mothers and families should be educated on the benefits of breastmilk on health, growth, and development for the baby as well as health benefits for the mother.
+Mothers and families should be educated on the health, growth, and development benefits of breastmilk for the baby and the mother.
 They should also receive information about feeding cues, the importance of initiating feeding within the first hour of life, skin-to-skin contact, and other important points that mothers may wish to include in a birth plan (2).

 Facilitate Immediate Skin-to-Skin Contact After Birth and Encourage Initiation of Breastfeeding Within the First Hour of Life.

 Preterm or low birth weight infants, who are at particular risk of poor temperature regulation, benefit greatly from this practice.
-The current standard after cesarean delivery is for the baby to be placed under a warmer until surgery has concluded, however, emerging evidence indicates that as long as mother and baby are medically stable, skin-to-skin immediately after delivery should still be implemented and maintained the same beneficial effects as skin to skin after vaginal delivery.
+The current standard after cesarean delivery is for the baby to be placed under a warmer until surgery has concluded.
+However, emerging evidence indicates that as long as mother and baby are medically stable, skin-to-skin immediately after delivery should still be implemented and maintain the same beneficial effects as skin-to-skin after vaginal delivery.
 This practice increased mother satisfaction with the birth experience after c-section as well (2).

 Show Mothers How to Initiate and Maintain Breastfeeding and How to Navigate Common Barriers.

 While a natural process, breastfeeding does not always come naturally to infants or mothers, and practice is needed as the two get to know each other.
-Practical support of mothers through information, demonstration, and encouragement/emotional support is very important to the success of breastfeeding.
-Specific topics to educate mothers on include feeding cues, positioning baby, hand expressing milk, nipple care, and signs of an adequate feeding/satisfied baby (2).
+Practical support of mothers through information, demonstration, and encouragement/emotional support is very important to breastfeeding success.
+Specific topics to educate mothers include feeding cues, positioning baby, hand expressing milk, nipple care, and signs of an adequate feeding/satisfied baby (2).

-There are a few medically indicated circumstances when formula or supplementation may be recommended for the baby’s health, but these situations are rare and should be determined by a pediatrician or provider directly overseeing the baby’s care (2).
+There are a few medically indicated circumstances when formula or supplementation may be recommended for the baby’s health.
+Still, these situations are rare and should be determined by a pediatrician or provider directly overseeing the baby’s care (2).
 Severe breast milk jaundice, true inadequate milk supply, or an allergy or intolerance to breast milk that does not resolve with maternal dietary changes.
-Poor staff knowledge, limited resources, and limited staff time are not good excuses to recommend formula (2).
+Poor staff knowledge, limited resources, and limited staff time are not good excuses for the formula recommendation (2).

 Practice Rooming-In and Minimize or Eliminate Separation of Mothers and Babies.